 Written by Dav Pilkey, author of the best-selling Captain Underpants series, The Hallo-Wiener is a delightful tale about a lovable dachshund named Oscar who is tired of being teased by other dogs for having an unconventional shape.
 It doesn’t help when, on Halloween, his mom makes him a hot dog costume (complete with mustard!).
 However, one brave act on Halloween shows the other dogs that a small dog can be a big hero!

 This book has a great message about how it’s okay to be different, plus, it’s also funny!
 The illustrations are great, and even older kids laugh out loud at the puns and silly antics.

 Happy Halloween from Our Raleigh Preschool!

 These are just a few of our favorite Halloween books for toddlers and preschoolers.
-We know that books are an amazing way to help children get excited, learn new ideas, and even overcome fears and worries, not to mention reading with children is a great way to bond and connect.
-At our Raleigh child care center, reading and books play a big role in our play and discovery-based preschool curriculum.
+At our Raleigh child care center, reading and telling stories play an important role in our play and discovery-based preschool curriculum.

 If you’d like to enroll your child in our 5-star preschool in Raleigh, reach out to us!
 To schedule a tour with our Raleigh preschool, call us today at 919-790-6888 for our Spring Forest Road location and 919-785-0303 for our North Hills Drive Center.